I have been through many incarnations since the mid 70's. I

 birds sing and the leaves rustling in the breeze.

-I've had several divine interventions which has proved to
+I've had several powerful divine interventions which has

-me that angels and the Holy Spirit are our constant
+proved to me that angels and the Holy Spirit are my constant

 and for that I feel profound gratitude.
 Because I often deal with people who are not in

 alignment with dharma or Spirit, I find it very helpful to align and recharge myself by sitting quietly and feeling the tingling breath of

 spirit moving through me.
 If we need to give our cars a tune